 Silverfish are harmless to humans and pets.
 They don’t bite and aren’t known to spread disease, although they can move at frighteningly quick speeds.
 However, silverfish are troublesome because they can destroy your personal belongings and infest your pantry, eating up staples like flour and sugar.

-Once a silverfish infestation develops, they can be incredibly hard to get rid of.
+Once a silverfish infestation develops, it can be tough to get rid of.
 That’s why the best way to get rid of silverfish is to prevent them in the first place.

 What Attracts Silverfish?

 Silverfish are attracted to moist, humid environments but can be found throughout the home.
 They have an appetite for cellulose and will eat silk, linen, and bookbinding glue.
 With a reliable food source, a humid habitat like your basement or attic could be an ideal breeding ground for silverfish.
 Here are some things you can do to reduce the factors that attract them: